oclif/oclif.github.io/docs/hooks.md

 oclif exposes lifecycle event hooks such as `init` and `command_not_found`.
 [See below for a list of all the lifecycle events](#lifecycle-events).
 In addition to these built-in events, you can create your own events and allow commands/plugins to watch for these custom events.
 It's a great way to allow multiple plugins to interact with each other.

+Multiple hooks are run in parallel. **This behavior may change in a future release.**

 A basic hook looks like the following in TypeScript:

 ```typescript